 If you run a self-managed super fund, then you need to be aware that you are legally required to consider the life insurance needs of each SMSF member when considering your fund’s investment strategy.
 This requirement does not mean that you must take out life insurance within your SMSF.

-For more information on this see issue, see SuperGuide article SMSFs must consider life insurance needs.
+For more information on this see issue, see SuperGuide article Guide to SMSFs and insurance.

 3. Minimum cover when don’t choose your super fund

 If you don’t choose your own super fund, then your employer (unless an industrial award or agreement is in place) must have chosen a super fund that provides minimum life insurance cover.
 If you don’t choose your super fund, but an industrial award or agreement is in place, then minimum insurance cover is also provided but the super fund that provides this cover (which is also the super fund that accepts your super contributions) is set out in the industrial award or agreement.